cs1302uga/cs1302-ce15/README.md

 ### Getting Started

-1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce15`:
+1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-ce15`:

    ```
    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce15.git